Program Highlights & Benefits

 |Total Credit Hours:||42-43|

 NOTE: This is only an introduction to the program.
 Coursework may be taken in a different order.

 Students are required to meet all admission criteria (including passing the Core Academic Skills for Educators or Graduate Record Exam and meeting the minimum GPA requirement of 2.75 GPA (3.0 on last 30 hours of coursework), in order to be fully admitted to the program.
-In order to be considered for an alternative-certification position, you must meet all admissions criteria before you may interview for a position.
+In order to be considered for an alternative-certification (Option 6) position, you must meet all admissions criteria AND be fully accepted into the program before you may interview for a position.

 The state requires 200 hours of pre-clinical field hours and a full-time, 15 week student teaching experience, which must be completed while not being in a paid position.
 This does not apply if you are in an alternative certification status.